DavidUf11/pagination-api-challenge/README.md

 # Pagination API Challenge
-An API for accessing a seeeded data set of apps that returns paginated, JSON-format app data according to user queries.
+An API for accessing a seeded data set of apps that returns paginated, JSON-format app data according to user queries.

 ## Usage